Juancanoanalyst/Juancanoanalyst/README.md

 ---
 ## 👨‍💻 About Me
-I'm an Industrial Engineer turned Data Analyst who loves turning raw data into clear, actionable insights.
-I enjoy building dashboards, predictive models, and tools that empower business decisions.

-🎯 Industrial Engineer | Data Analyst
+🎓 Industrial Engineer and passionate Data Analyst focused on driving business insights through data.
-📊 Passionate about Power BI, Python, and business-driven analytics
+💡 Skilled in Power BI, Python, and SQL with a strong interest in data storytelling and automation.
-🌎 Based in Bogotá, Cundinamarca – Colombia 🇨🇴
+🌍 Based in Bogotá, Colombia – open to remote opportunities.
+🔎 Currently working on personal projects involving machine learning, dashboard development, and business analytics.
+📈 I believe in the power of data to support decisions and transform organizations.

+"I turn data into decisions."
 ---
 ## 🧠 Featured Projects